ragoragino/npmsle/Readme.md

-A non-parametric simulated maximum likelihood estimation.
+Parallel implementation of a non-parametric simulated maximum likelihood estimation.